elemental-lf/benji/_sources/quickstart.rst.txt

     or multiple files.
 The source must not be modified during backup, so either stop all writes or create a snapshot.

-Backup target
+Storages
-    A data storage (currently supported: filesystem, S3 and B2) to which the backed up data will be saved.
-Also referred to as the *data backend*.
+    One or more data storage (currently supported: filesystem, S3 and B2) to which the backed up data will be saved.

-Backup Metadata
+Database backend
-    A SQL database containing information on how to reassemble the stored blocks to get the original data back.
-Also referred to as the database backend.
+    An SQL database containing information on how to reassemble the stored blocks to get the original data back.
     For restores the database backend is not compulsory.
 See :ref:`metadata_backend_less`.

 Version